One of the top tips I can give you while travelling is to invest in a great travel card - trust me you won’t regret it!

 However, people have left negative reviews regarding problems with customer support, and higher rates on weekends.

-Wise has a rating of 4.1 on the Google Play Store and 4.6 on the Apple Store.
-These ratings are lower than Revolut, but there are plenty of positive reviews regarding smooth transfers and an easy-to-use design.
+Wise has a rating of 4.7 on the Google Play Store and 4.5 on the Apple Store.
+These ratings are similar to Revolut, and there are plenty of positive reviews regarding smooth transfers and an easy-to-use design.

 However, negative reviews have been left regarding the increased transaction fees, app malfunctions, and lack of customer support.